stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.drawing.charts/chartdatalabel/get_showbubblesize/_index.md

 ---
+title: Aspose::Words::Drawing::Charts::ChartDataLabel::get_ShowBubbleSize method
-title: get_ShowBubbleSize
+linktitle: get_ShowBubbleSize
 second_title: Aspose.Words for C++ API Reference
-description: Allows to specify if bubble size is to be displayed for the data labels on a chart.
+description: Aspose::Words::Drawing::Charts::ChartDataLabel::get_ShowBubbleSize method.
+Allows to specify if bubble size is to be displayed for the data labels on a chart.
 Applies only to Bubble charts.
-Default value is false.
+Default value is false in C++.
 type: docs
 weight: 79
 url: /cpp/aspose.words.drawing.charts/chartdatalabel/get_showbubblesize/